ajdillhoff/personal-site/content/notes/linear_filters.md

 **Is the average box filter linear?** Yes, it is applied with convolution which behaves the same everywhere.

 **Is thresholding a linear system?** No, it can be shown that \\(f(n, m) + g(n, m) > T\\), but \\(f(n, m) < T\\) and \\(g(n, m) < T\\).

+{{< notice "info" "Why is this important?" >}}
+In the context of computer vision, this property has very important practical implications.
+For example, convolutions are used to identify common image features in a Convolutional Neural Network.
+This property ensures that the feature will be detected regardless of its absolute position in the image.
+This is critical for tasks like object recognition, where the same feature can appear anywhere in the input.
+{{< /notice >}}

 ## Gaussian Filters {#gaussian-filters}